 2. Improved resource management

-Resources are often one of the significant and most important parts of any infrastructure.
+Resources are often one of the significant and most essential parts of any infrastructure.
 That’s why DevOps and SRE teams always pay special attention to resource management.
 You should never have fewer resources than you need, nor should you have more resources than needed.
 Instead, you should aim to have the most optimal amount of resources.
 Infrastructure monitoring helps you understand what is optimal for you.

 3. Improved testing